Jezahmoud/Lightning_Talk/README.md

 This project will briefly include:

-Answering a few questions about XAI
+- Answering a few questions about XAI

-Common XAI uses
+- Common XAI uses

-R packages for XAI
+- R packages for XAI

-R-Implementation
+- R-Implementation

-You can find the presentation slides https://jezahmoud.github.io/Lightning_Talk/XAI.html#/section
+- You can find the presentation slides <a href = "https://jezahmoud.github.io/Lightning_Talk/XAI.html#/section ">here</a>

 <a href="https://github.com/Jezahmoud/Lightning_Talk"></a> [XAI Slide](./XAI.html)